The 3 Year Tenancy

 - We are responsible for all signage and associated lighting to the pub.Our consent is required for any external signing proposals or any change in the pub name.

 - It is absolutely prohibited to alter the structure of the building.
 However, Fuller’s will look favourably on granting permission for alterations that enhance the property.
 Non structural improvements, alterations or decorations require the consent of Fuller’s.

 - Subletting of the whole or part of the premises is not permitted.

-- Rates and Council Tax are the responsibility of the tenant or lessee.
+- Rates and Council Tax are the responsibility of the tenant.

 Expiration of the Agreement

-- The various payments, which the tenant or lessee makes to the landlord under the lease, will each be subject to VAT at the standard rate applicable.
+- The various payments, which the tenant makes to the landlord under the tenancy, will each be subject to VAT at the standard rate applicable.